diwu/BeijingAirWatch/README.md

 ![][demo]

 #Real-time Air Quality for Major Chinese Cities
-* Real-time PM 2.5 readings for Shanghai, Beijing, Guangzhou, Shenyang and Chengdu.
+* Real-time PM 2.5 readings for major Chinese cities right on your clock face.
+* Supports Shanghai, Beijing, Guangzhou, Shenyang and Chengdu.
 * Will auto-refresh within 10 minutes when the latest hourly readings are out.
-* A clean and consice complication widget that fits perfectly on your watch clock face.
+* A clean and consice complication widget that fits perfectly on your clock face.

-#Why It Matters
+#Don't Take Clean Air for Granted

 ![][beijing_aqi]